-8. Environmental Considerations
+h.
+Environmental Considerations:

-The installations are to be designed and suitable equipment selected to avoid or minimise unacceptable impact on the environment as far as possible.
+The installations are to be designed and suitable equipment selected to avoid or minimise the unacceptable impact on the environment as far as possible.

-3 Categorisation and Planning
+3 Categorisation and planning

-Fire Detection and Emergency Evacuation (FD&EE) systems are required to ensure the safe and rapid evacuation of personnel in the event of an emergency, in accordance with WHS Regulations 2012.
-FD&EE systems are critical to maintaining the safety of personnel, and to ensure the rapid response of emergency services in the event of a fire.
+Fire Detection and Emergency Evacuation (FD&EE) systems are required to ensure the safe and rapid evacuation of personnel in the event of an emergency, in accordance with the Work Health and Safety Act 2012.
+FD&EE systems are critical to maintaining the safety of personnel and ensuring the rapid response of emergency services in the event of a fire.